 • Students will write an op-ed piece about a current issue in special education.
-To do this well, you will need to select one social justice issue to research and deeply consider.
-Your piece should take a critical stand on the issue that you choose, rather than simply synthesize the research or explain the problem, as you see it.
+To do this well, you must select one social justice issue to research and deeply consider.
+Your piece should take a critical stand on the chosen issue, rather than simply synthesize the research or explain the problem, as you see it.